 Most Q-sound on consoles it appears on was pre-recorded just like pre-rendered full motion Video any other console with enough power to decode and mix in real time in software or hardware often would use a newer all digital multi channel format like Dolby digital or DTS.
 No sega console or any other mainstream popular console Decoded or encoded Qsound in real time or had Qsound hardware though sega often used it in pre-recorded formats more than most game publishers.

-As sound processing and DSP's eventually became more powerful, Qsound labs partnered with other companies to include this technology in many types of devices; this includes TVs, CD players, PCs, and arcades (notably in many Capcom hardware builds).
+As sound processing and DSP's eventually became more powerful, Qsound labs partnered with other companies to include this technology in many types of devices; this includes TVs, CD players, PCs, and arcades (notably in many of Capcom's CPS hardware builds).
 A software decoder method is also used and can be run by a CPU.

 Some Capcom Arcade Machine feature analog DSP Matrix_decoders these work much like Dolby Pro logic Matrix_decoders The left and right Analog sound channels from the Stereo feed from the CPS1 and CPS2 arcade boards are processed through the Add on board where it is separated and the Qsound 3d effect is added based on phase-shiftis from the Stereo track before being sent to the speakers.
 This is the method most commonly used for hardware based Qsound.